shivannadm/AI-Forecasting-for-Investor-Decision/README.md

-# In Progress
+# In Progress.....

-## /Reports
+## /Directories
+  1. Reports:
     This directory includes the necessary files (PPT's & Synapsis)

-## /Reference
+  2. Reference:
     This directory contains the research papers as references.